guigolab/grape-nf/docs/quickstart.rst

         --steps STEP[,STEP]...
 The steps to be executed within the pipeline run.
 Possible values: "mapping", "bigwig", "contig", "quantification".
 Default: all
         --error-strategy ERROR_STRATEGY     Specify how an error condition is managed by the pipeline processes.
 Possible values: ignore, retry
                                             Default: the entire pipeline  terminates if a process returns an error status.
-        --max-read-length READ_LENGTH       The maximum read length (used to compute the transcriptomes).
-Default: "auto".
         --max-mismatches THRESHOLD          Set maps with more than THRESHOLD error events to unmapped.
 Default "4".
         --max-multimaps THRESHOLD           Set multi-maps with more than THRESHOLD mappings to unmapped.
 Default "10".

-        --filter-intron-length THRESHOLD    Filter multimaps preferring ones with intron length > THRESHOLD --filter-block-length THRESHOLD     Filter multimaps preferring ones with block length > THRESHOLD --filter-level LEVEL                Reduce multimaps using the specified uniqueness level.
+    SAM read group options:
         --rg-platform PLATFORM              Platform/technology used to produce the reads for the BAM @RG tag.
         --rg-library LIBRARY                Sequencing library name for the BAM @RG tag.
         --rg-center-name CENTER_NAME        Name of sequencing center that produced the reads for the BAM @RG tag.
         --rg-desc DESCRIPTION               Description for the BAM @RG tag.
-        --flux-profile                      Specify whether the Flux Capacitor profile file shoudl be written.
-Default: "false".
-        --count-elements ELEMENTS           A comma separated list of elements to be counted by the Flux Capacitor.
-                                            Possible values: INTRONS, SPLICE_JUNCTIONS.
-Default: "none".

 Input format
 ------------

-The pipeline needs a tab separated file as one of the inputs.
-This files should contain information about the FASTQ files to be processed.
+The pipeline needs a tab separated file as an input.
+This file should contain information about the FASTQ files to be processed.
 The columns needed in order are:

 ==========  ====================================================================================================
 ``sample``  the sample identifier, used to merge bam files in case multiple runs for the same sample are present